SukantGujar/express-partial-content/Readme.md

           };
         };

-2. In your express code, use `createPartialStreamHandler` factory method to generate an express handler for serving partial content for the route of your choice:
+2. In your express code, use `createPartialContentHandler` factory method to generate an express handler for serving partial content for the route of your choice:

-        import {createPartialStreamHandler} from "express-partial-content";
+        import {createPartialContentHandler} from "express-partial-content";
         import {logger} from "./logger";

-        const handler = createPartialStreamHandler(fileContentProvider, logger);
+        const handler = createPartialContentHandler(fileContentProvider, logger);

         const app = express();
         const port = 8080;